cncf/foundation/charter.md

 	-	iii.
 Enjoy most prominent placement in displays of membership including on the website.

 	-	iv.
-If the member is also an approved End User, all of the privileges of End User Members in (d).
+If the member is also an approved End User, appoint one (1) representative to the End User TAB.

 -	(b) Gold members shall be entitled to:

 	-	i.
 Appoint one (1) representative to the CNCF Governing Board per every five (5) Gold members, up to three (3) maximum Gold representatives.

 	-	ii.
-If the member is also an approved End User, all of the privileges of End User Members in (d).
+If the members are also approved End Users, elect one (1) representative to the End User TAB for every five (5) Gold End User members, up to three (3) maximum Gold representatives.

 -	(c) Silver members shall be entitled to:

 	-	i.
 Appoint one (1) representative to the CNCF Governing Board per every ten (10) Silver members, up to three (3) maximum Silver representatives.

 	-	ii.
-If the member is also an approved End User, all of the privileges of End User Members in (d).
+If the members are also approved End Users, elect one (1) representative to the End User TAB for every ten (10) Silver End User members, up to three (3) maximum Silver representatives.

--	(d) End User members shall be entitled to:

-	-	i.
-Participate in the End User Advisory Community as described below;

-	-	ii.
-Nominate one (1) representative to the End User Technical Advisory Board.

--	(e) Academic and Non-Profit members: The Academic and Non-Profit category of participation is limited to academic and non-profit institutions respectively and requires approval by the Governing Board.
+-	(d) Academic and Non-Profit members: The Academic and Non-Profit category of participation is limited to academic and non-profit institutions respectively and requires approval by the Governing Board.
 Academic and Non-Profit members shall be entitled to identify their organization as members supporting the mission of CNCF and any other rights or benefits as determined by the Governing Board.

 #### 5. Governing Board